Select Page

 That is speculation.
 What is certain is that Henri was taken prisoner and was taken to Jamaica, where he received something of a hero’s welcome, and by the 12th of June he was back in Santo Domingo, having been exchanged.
 In this he was fortunate, because Napoleon disapproved of the practice and did not allow it in France.
 It seems the Caribbean went its own way, and both Ransonnet and St Cricq returned to combat.

-“ where a gust of wind caused his vessel to run aground.
+…. where a gust of wind caused his vessel to run aground.
 In this state, however, he fought the infinitely superior forces which were not long in blockading him.
-Under fire from their batteries which cannonaded him, for five consecutive days, the brave and skillful commander of the Elisa refloated his frigate and fought a second battle with the floating batteries.
-He set sail again in bad weather on the night of December 22 1810 but, being forced to hug the coast very closely, a mistake by the pilot led to the loss of the Elisa on a rock bank between Tatihou Island and Reville, near La Hougue.”
+Under fire from their guns, which cannonaded him for five consecutive days, the brave and skillful commander of the Elisa refloated his frigate and fought a second battle with the floating batteries.
+He set sail again in bad weather on the night of the 22nd of December 1810 but, being forced to hug the coast very closely, a mistake by the pilot led to the loss of the Elisa on a rock bank between Tatihou Island and Reville, near La Hougue,

-The British description of the action, which ends with the destruction of the Elisa by fire at the hands of a British boat party from the HMS Diana, is somewhat different..
-In the long battle many of those aboard the Elias had been killed.
-Whatever Henri’s merits, he was not a captain that anyone seeking a long life would have wanted to serve under.
+The British description of the action, which ends with the destruction of the Elisa by fire at the hands of a British boat party from the HMS Diana, is somewhat different, but all accounts are in agreement that In the long battle many of those aboard the Elias were killed.
+Whatever Henri’s merits as a fighter, he was not a captain that anyone wishing to live to a ripe old age would have wanted to serve under.

-On January 22, 1811, Henri was court martialled at La Hougue but was honourably acquitted.
-For him, December 1810 had been an eventful month; on the 13th his daughter Louise Henriette was born in Paris.
+On the 22nd of January, 1811, Henri was court martialled at La Hougue but was honourably acquitted.
+For him, December 1810 had been an eventful month, because on the 13th his daughter Louise Henriette was born in Paris.
 No mother is named in the French genealogies, and Henri’s marriage to Clementine Bérar did not take place until February 1815, but Henriette, whether legitimate or illegitimate, was acknowledged and bore the family name de Saulces de Freycinet until she married.
-Her husband, Félix Lamothe, co-edited Louis de Freycinet’s volume on Meteorology, which was published posthumously, with Henri’s eldest son Louis-Réné..
+Her husband, Félix Lamothe, together with Henri’s eldest son Louis-Réné, edited Louis de Freycinet’s volume on meteorology, which was published posthumously,

 The Elias was Henri’s last sea-going command, but under the restored monarchy he enjoyed as second career as a colonial administrator, of the Isle de Bourbon (Réunion) from 1821 to 1827, of French Guyana from 1827 to 1829 and of Martinique from 1829 to 1830.
-He was, it appears, very good at the job, and while in Guyana he was both promoted to the rank of Rear-Admiral and received his letters patent as a baron.
+In the first of these roles, he and his wife were able to ensure the successful convalescence of Rose de Freycinet’s sister Stéphanie when she fell ill while working on Mauritius.
+He was, it appears, very good at these jobs, and while in Guyana he was both promoted to the rank of Rear-Admiral and received his letters patent as a baron.
 He died in Rochefort in 1840, just two years before his younger brother.